 The Best S&P 500 Index Funds

-If you guess that the best S&P 500 Index funds are those that have the lowest expense ratios, you are mostly correct.
-However, in addition to low costs, there is a delicate balance of science and art to indexing that makes only a few mutual fund companies qualify to make our list of the best index funds.
+The best S&P 500 Index funds are generally those that have the lowest expense ratios.
+However, in addition to low costs, there is a delicate balance of science and art to indexing that makes only a few mutual funds and ETFs qualify to make our list of the best index funds.
+Also learn about indexing how to choose the best index funds for your portfolio.

-This is the aspect of index fund investing that most investors know to be crucial to producing the best index funds.
-Essentially, the index funds with the lowest expense ratios generate the best returns over time.
-This is also an advantage of using index funds as opposed to actively-managed funds.
+Keeping investment costs low is the aspect of index fund investing that most investors know to be crucial to producing the best index funds.
+Essentially, all other things being equal, the index funds with the lowest expense ratios generate the best returns over time.
+This can also be an advantage of using index funds as opposed to actively managed funds.

 Now we are getting into the science of indexing.
 Investment analysts put together indexes (various lists of stocks or bonds) to create benchmarks for the purpose of measuring broad market averages.
-The best-known indexes are the Dow Jones Industrial Average, The S&P 500 and the NASDAQ.
+The best-known indexes are the Dow Jones Industrial Average, the S&P 500 and Nasdaq.
 Index funds seek to mirror the performance of a particular benchmark index.
 For example, most large-cap stock funds try to beat the best-fit index for large-cap stocks, the S&P 500.

 However, the objective of an S&P 500 Index fund is not to "beat the index" but to match it, which means the fund will attempt to replicate the performance of the index.
 To do this, put simply, the fund will hold the same stocks found within the S&P 500.
 Therefore, the best stock index funds will do a good job of matching the list of stocks (holdings) represented in the benchmark index.
 Stock analysts may call this "low tracking error."